Kentico/xperience-by-kentico-sitefinity-migration-tool/docs/Usage-Guide.md

 }
 ```

 Sitefinity also allows the user to use the same widget as a detail view.
 This allows the content editor to select a particular item and render the content as if the structured content was part of the page itself.
 If the item being shown also had child items, they would typically render in a listing as part of the content.
 To import a content item as a detail page and the structured content to be associated with that page, the detail template type will need to be added to the configuration.
 For example, a user may have a page named "/blog-one" that contains the blog detail widget with the "/blog-1" content item selected.
 The page would render the content for "/blog-1" and show any child blog items as a listing.
-Sitfinity will automatically add the "/blog-one" to the beginning of the each item's urls.
+Sitefinity will automatically add the "/blog-one" to the beginning of the each item's urls.
 For example, "/blog-one/blog-item-1".
 To mimic this behavior in XbyK, you would add the following record.

 ```
 {